-Any student from Prep 3 upwards who needs an inhaler must carry this with him/her at all times, and is permitted to use it when necessary.
+Upper Prep pupils who need an inhaler are encouraged to carry this with him/her at all times although support is offered depending on the age/maturity of the pupil. .
 Students in Lower Prep, including EYFS, who need an inhaler have this appropriately stored in their classroom.
 The class teacher ensures that the inhaler is brought to all other activities and events.
+All pupils are permitted to use inhalers when necessary